List of superlative Academy Award winners and nominees: Combined Academy Awards for Best Actress in a Leading Role and Best Actress in a Supporting Role

-Note: Walt Disney is the highest-earning individual with wins and nominations in any category in the Academy Awards, with fifty-nine nominations and twenty-two Oscar wins (as well as four Honorary Awards), including a record four in one year—which was tied by Sean Baker for Anora in 2025.
+Walt Disney is the highest-honored individual with wins and nominations in any category in the Academy Awards, with fifty-nine nominations and twenty-two Oscar wins (as well as four Honorary Awards), including a record four in one year, which was tied by Sean Baker for Anora in 2025.

 Performances of the same character

-Nominated performances of the same character by different actors or in different films.
+Multiple performers nominated for portraying the same role in different films, including the same actor playing the same role in sequels.